-How to Source the Best Cannabis Biomass
+How to Source the Optimization Cannabis Biomass

 - Perform a visual inspection – it’s fairly easy to visually identify what your biomass is comprised of; buds have the highest potency of cannabinoids, whereas leaves contain a lower potency, and stalks and stems contain very few desired compounds